Yipara logoYipara

 +

-Common causes of a dry, cracked dog nose include nasal hyperkeratosis (excess keratin growth — common in older dogs and certain breeds like Bulldogs and Pugs), sunburn (especially in dogs with pink or light-colored noses), dehydration, allergies, autoimmune conditions like lupus or pemphigus, and prolonged exposure to dry or windy weather.
+Common causes of a dry, cracked dog nose include excessive nose hardening (excess keratin growth — common in older dogs and certain breeds like Bulldogs and Pugs), sunburn (especially in dogs with pink or light-colored noses), dehydration, allergies, autoimmune skin conditions, and prolonged exposure to dry or windy weather.
 If the cracking is severe, bleeding, or not improving with balm, see your vet.

 My dog has a dry nose and is not eating — what should I do?